PatrickBziuk/seez/src/content/books/en/licht-am-ende-der-zeilen.md

    The “then voice” speaks directly.
 The “now voice” responds – not condescending, but understanding.

 3. **Meta-Level: The Book as Process**
-   The reader not only accompanies a story but the creation process of the book itself.
+   The reader accompanies not just a story, but the very process of the book’s creation.
    This ensures:
    - emotional closeness
    - literary depth